todo cli in rust.

 }

-the bail! macro from anyhow makes early returns clean. no pyramids of if-statements, no result wrapping ceremonies.
+the bail! macro from anyhow makes early returns clean without nested if-statements everywhere.

-• rust's type system catches so many bugs at compile time. the exhaustive match on commands means i can't forget to handle a case.
+• rust's type system catches so many bugs at compile time, and exhaustive matching means you can't forget to handle a case

-• sometimes removing features is the right move. i had a "complete" command that added complexity without adding value.
+• sometimes removing features is the right move - i had a "complete" command that added complexity without adding much value

-• error handling with anyhow made the code so much cleaner. no more nested result wrapping.
+• anyhow made error handling so much cleaner than nested result wrapping

-• small commits with clear messages make it easier to understand your own thought process later.
+• small commits with clear messages make it way easier to understand your own thought process later

-• clippy is harsh but it makes you write better rust. the pedantic lint caught patterns i didn't know were bad.
+• clippy is harsh but it makes you write better rust

-• simplicity is hard. it took 20+ commits to make this simple.
+• it took 20+ commits to make something this simple, which says something about how hard simplicity actually is

-the best part? the final version is easier to understand, easier to maintain, and harder to break than the first working draft. it's more future proof too, with this clean frame i can much more easily add and change things as i need. i'll be improving on this project over time as i get more experience and ideas.
+the best part is that the final version is easier to understand, easier to maintain, and harder to break than the first working draft. and because it's clean, i can actually add and change things without dreading it. i'll keep improving it as i get more experience and ideas.